-In the public interest, LBREPORT.com provides detailed weather information, including live Doppler radar and satellite images (both with in-motion images available) from the National Weather Service plus explanatory details and further weather links below.
+In the public interest, LBREPORT.com provides detailed weather information, including live Doppler radar and satellite images from the National Weather Service (NWS) plus explanatory details and further weather links below.

-LBREPORT.com embeds below two Doppler weather radar images below from the Santa Ana mountains and Suplur Mountain (near Ojai).
-If the Santa Ana Mtn. radar site is unavailable, Sulphur Mountain site is a useful backup.
+Updated Doppler Radar images are below.
+If the Santa Ana Mtn. radar site is unavailable, the Sulphur Mountain site (near Ojai) is a useful backup.
 Explanatory details are below the map.
-CLick refresh or reload on your browser for most recent image.
+Click refresh or reload on your browser for most recent image.

 Santa Ana Mtn.
 NOAA Doppler radar Sulphur Mtn.
 NOAA Doppler radar